Skip to main content

 To achieve these goals, the simulation must perform another mini-simulation at each time step.

-In a self-optimizing Monte-Carlo model, the number of bankruptcy cases are significantly reduced (chart 8).
+In a self-optimising Monte-Carlo model, the number of bankruptcy cases is significantly reduced (chart 8).
 The cumulative bankruptcy percentage is reduced from 90% to 18%.
-Interestingly, the distribution of sales growth realized in the surviving cases (chart 9) is similar to ones in a standard statistical Monte-Carlo model.
-Importantly, the manager can now see how the self-optimizing variables respond to stochastic variables in order to achieve the preset goals (chart 10), in what scenarios the responses did and did not work, what improvements may be applied to the goals, etc.
+Interestingly, the distribution of sales growth realised in the surviving cases (chart 9) is similar to the ones in a standard statistical Monte-Carlo model.
+Importantly, the manager can now see how the self-optimising variables respond to stochastic variables to achieve the preset goals (chart 10), in what scenarios the responses did and did not work, what improvements may be applied to the goals, etc.

 Chart 8.
 Annual percentages of bankruptcy cases are significantly reduced.
 Only 18% cumulative bankruptcy over the projection period.